Donders-Institute/rdm-wiki/docs/4_Collecting/2_UsingPortal.rst

 Using the DCCN Portal
 **********

-The :bdg-info:`DCCN Portal` is where you manage all of your projects and book laboratories.
+The :bdg-warning:`DCCN Portal` is where you manage all of your projects and book laboratories.
 In order to log into https://portal.dccn.nl/, you will need to establish a VPN connection Trigon.

 Managing Your Project